-The outlook for people with heterozygous familial hypercholesterolaemia is usually good if you maintain a healthy lifestyle, have regular checks and take your medication without fail.
+The outlook for people with heterozygous familial hypercholesterolaemia is usually good if they maintain a healthy lifestyle, have regular checks and take their medication without fail.
 The most significant complication is heart disease or another cardiovascular disease that may develop at a younger age than usual.
 The outlook for those with the more severe (homozygous) form of the condition is less good.

 Further reading & references

 - Identification and management of familial hypercholesterolaemia; NICE Clinical Guideline (August 2008)